 Clothing-based plastic (hydrocarbon polymers) include elastane, spandex, lycra, nylon, polyester, acrylic.

-Some of our fabric is organic cotton.
+Some of our fabric is organic cotton mixed with other natural fibres.
 We know cotton itself has issues so we are working together with our supply chain to develop novel fabrics that will reduce the cotton content by using a food production by-product.
 This reduces waste and doesn't generate additional resource use through plant growth because it already exists.

 In addition, we're looking closely at our own waste.
 We're a paperless office and have asked our suppliers to avoid the use of hang tags in the clothing.
 We promise to keep postage packaging to a minimum too.